Leyah Amore Harris- T. I and Tiny stillborn child

 On March 26, 2016, the hip-hop power couple welcomed their daughter, Heiress Diana Harris.
 The four-year-old social media starlet has managed to capture a lot of media attention ever since her birth.

 In addition, the birth of Heiress is believed to be a turning point in T.I. and Tiny’s marriage.
-The couple was on the verge of a sour divorce, but the arrival of little Heiress apparently solidified their bond.
+The couple was on the verge of a sour divorce, but the arrival of a little Heiress solidified their bond.

 Besides this, T.I. also has a daughter named Deyjah Imani Harris, who he shares with his former partner Ms. Niko.
 The twenty-year-old social media star made headlines when she admitted on an episode of T.I. & Tiny: Friends and Family Hustle that her father, T.I., took her to the gynecologist to confirm her virginity.